jsoma/designingviz/CONTRIBUTING.md

 Pages are written as [markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/) files, which is just annotated text.
 A good editor for OS X is [MacDown](http://macdown.uranusjr.com/).

-A file will look something like this:
+A simple file that has an image and a secondary section will look something like this:

     # This is the page title